RamiTaleb/Online-Marketplace/README.md

 In both cases you can see it returns for us all products currently in our marketplace.

 ##### Querying for all Available Products
-Available proucts are products with an `inventory_count > 0`.
+Available products are products with an `inventory_count > 0`.
 We must pass an argument `only_available: true` to be able to only see the products that are available.

 ```
 Example: